jschnab/systems_design/circuit-breaker/README.md

     try:
         # do stuff
     except (CircuitBreakerBypass, CircuitBreakerException) as err:
-        # do more stuff, e.g logging
+        # do more stuff, e.g logging, return a fallback response, etc.
 ```

 When the circuit breaker catches an operation failure when in closed or